Sjors/dao-challenge-blog/source/_posts/challenge-6.md

 		recipient.receiveTokens.value(tokens * tokenPrice)(tokens);
 	}

 On the receiving end, a number of things need to be checked.
-Obviously, we want to make sure the amount of ether matches the number of tokens.
-But we also want to make sure nobody is messing with us.
-It's a public function and anyone can call it.
-An attacker could potentially trick the recipient `DaoAccount` into thinking it received tokens.
-I'm not exactly sure how that would happen, but better be safe than sorry.
+Obviously, we want to make sure the amount of ether matches the number of tokens, but we also want to make sure nobody is messing with us.
+This is because the function is public and anyone can call it, so an attacker could potentially trick the recipient `DaoAccount` into thinking it received tokens.
+I'm not exactly sure how that would happen, but it's better to be safe than sorry.

-To determine that the sender is legit, `receiveTokens()` ensures that the sender is actually a `DaoAccount` and that this `DaoAccount` belongs to the parent `DaoChallenge`:
+To determine that the sender is legit, `receiveTokens()` ensures the sender is actually a `DaoAccount` and that this `DaoAccount` belongs to the parent `DaoChallenge`:

 	function receiveTokens(uint256 tokens) {
 		// Check that the sender is a DaoAccount and belongs to our DaoChallenge